cissagatto/Best-Partition-Silhouete/README.md

-# Select the best hybrid partition with silhouete
+# Select the best partition with silhouete
 This code is part of my PhD research at PPG-CC/DC/UFSCar.
-The aim is select the best hybrid partition for multilabel classification.
+The aim is select the best partition for multilabel classification.

 The figure bellow shows the fluxogram for this code: